Dewey M. Johnson

 Dewey Macon "Nick" Johnson (April 6, 1907 – December 12, 1986) was an American politician in the state of Florida and a Democrat.

 Johnson was born in Quincy, Florida in 1907 and attended schooling there.
 He later attended the University of Florida where he earned a law degree.
 He served in the Florida State Senate from 1941 to 1943 (9th district) and from 1951 to 1967 (6th district).
-In the 1967, session, he served as President of the Senate.
+In the 1959 session, he served as President of the Senate.
 Johnson also served in the Florida House of Representatives, having been elected in 1939, 1945, 1947 and 1949.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.